-The specific areas of work undertaken by the Audit Committee in 2021-2022 and up to the date of this approval of these Financial Statements are:
+The specific areas of work undertaken by the Audit Committee in 2022-2023 and up to the date of this approval of these Financial Statements are:

-- i) The appointment and remuneration of the internal auditors, following the resignation of Mazars in June 2020.
-Wylie and Bisset were appointed in July 2021, following the recommendation of the Audit Committee.
-No internal audit work was carried out in the academic year 2020/2021 owing to the pandemic/lockdown and the consequential delay in appointment of the successor Internal Assurance providers. - ii) Internal Assurance Strategy and Plan - iii) Performance Indicators for Internal Audit - iv) Financial Statements Audit, including the regularity audit and Letters of Representation - v) Review of progress made on the implementation of recommendations made by the Financial Statements Auditor - vi) External Audit Findings Report - vii) Performance Indicators for External Audit and reappointment - viii) Regularity Audit Self-Assessment Questionnaire - ix) External Audit Plan for the year ended 31st July 2022, including remuneration. - x) Risk Management the Committee receives regular risk management reports and noted progress against the risk management action plan.
+- i) Internal Assurance Strategy and Plan - ii) Performance Indicators for Internal Audit - iii) Financial Statements Audit, including the regularity audit and Letters of Representation - iv) Review of progress made on the implementation of recommendations made by the Financial Statements Auditor - v) External Audit Findings Report - vi) Performance Indicators for External Audit and remuneration - vii) Regularity Audit Self-Assessment Questionnaire - viii) External Audit Plan for the year ended 31st July 2023, including remuneration. - ix) Risk Management the Committee receives regular risk management reports and noted progress against the risk management action plan.
 It also reviewed the Risk Register and considers that effective controls are in place.
-The Committee was also presented with and considered the Risk Register and Risk Assurance Map, the latter of which included risk assurance for other Corporation Committees.
-Reports/Minutes from Risk Management Group (until December 2021 when the Group was disbanded). - xi) Other Matters: Committee action points and rolling action plan, Annual Report of the Audit Committee, progress with internal and external audit recommendations, Audit Committee selfassessment and review of terms of reference, Freedom of Information, Data Protection and Privacy Policy, Anti-Bribery Policy, Anti-Fraud and Irregularity Policy, Financial Regulations, IT/ILT Strategy, Fraud.
+The Committee was also presented with and considered the Risk Register and Risk Assurance Map, the latter of which included risk assurance for other Corporation Committees. - x) Other Matters: Committee action points and rolling action plan, Annual Report of the Audit Committee, progress with internal and external audit recommendations, Audit Committee self-assessment and review of terms of reference, Freedom of Information, Data Protection and Privacy Policy, Anti-Bribery Policy, Anti-Fraud and Irregularity Policy, Financial Regulations, IT/ILT Strategy, Fraud.